Generic Name: saquinavir (sa KWIN a veer)

 a serious heart condition called "AV block" (unless you have a pacemaker);

-low levels of potassium or magnesium in your blood.
+low levels of potassium or magnesium in your blood; or

-Life-threatening side effects may occur if you take saquinavir with:
+Life-threatening side effects may occur if you take saquinavir and ritonavir with:

 liver disease (including hepatitis B or C);

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of saquinavir on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of saquinavir on the baby.

 Women with HIV or AIDS should not breast-feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.